HendrikClijstersMosa/6IICT-PROG4/classes/Opdracht 1.14 Particle Storm/README.md

   <img src="media/firestorm_base_10 FPS.gif" width="400" height="400"/>
 </p>

 The reason for this can be found in the `loop()` method of Storm.
 The particles will only update their position when `update_particles()` is called.
 With 120 FPS this will happen 120 times per second.
-However, when FPS is only 10, it will happen only 10 times per second.
+However, when FPS is only 10, it does this only 10 times per second.
 This makes it seem like the particles have a different speed depending on the FPS.
 This is of course bad design.
 Imagine a game that constantly speeds up or slows down depending on the current FPS.

 It is possible to make the movement of particles FPS independent.
 For this the `interval` parameter should be used.
 The argument given to this parameter is equal to the time between two frames (in ms).
 So with 100 FPS, time between two frames is 10 ms. However, with 5 FPS, time between two frames is 200 ms. Your task for this version is changing the `update()` method of Particle (using `interval`) in such a way that the particles move the same distance during a certain time, regardless of FPS.

 TIP: Say you have two simulations, one with 100 FPS, the other with 5 FPS.
-Calculate how far a random particle will move during a second.
+Calculate how far a random particle will move in each simulation during a second (speed being equal).
 What difference is there between the distances moved?
 Is there a way to make these distances equal by including `interval`?
 * `interval` for 100 FPS : 10 ms.
-* `interval` for 5 FPS:    200 ms.
+* `interval` for 5 FPS   : 200 ms.

 When implemented correctly, this is how the simulation can look (left is 10 FPS, right is 120 FPS).
+The particles seem to move the same distance.
 Do note that the simulation seems choppier when ran at 10 FPS.
 <p align="center">
   <img src="media/firestorm_version2_10 FPS.gif" width="400" height="400"/>
   <img src="media/firestorm_version2_120 FPS.gif" width="400" height="400"/>
 </p>

 ## Version 3
 The current implementation of the class Particle is limiting.
-What if we want a different movement pattern for certain particles (bouncing on walls, spinning, ...)?
-It would be better to use the class Particle as an interface class (template that other classes would have to follow).
+What if we want a different movement pattern for certain particles (bouncing on edges, spinning, ...)?
+It would be better to use the class Particle as an interface class (template whose properties and methods are used by other classes).

-Create a new class Boring, it should inherit from Particle.
+Create a new class called Boring, it should inherit from Particle.
 In Boring create the methods `__init__()`, `update()` and `reset()`.
 * `__init__()`: simply call the `__init__()` of Particle.
 Objects of Boring should have all the properties that objects of Particle have.
 * `update()`: take the code in the `update()` of Particle, and place it in the `update()` of Boring.
 Make it so `update()` of Particle is empty (use pass).
 * `reset()`: take the code in the `reset()` of Particle, and place it in the `reset()` of Boring.
 Make it so `reset()` of Particle is empty (use pass).

 If you are not completely certain of what the end result should look like, you can always try something and then ask!

 When implemented correctly, running version 3 of storm will seem exactly the same as version 2.
-It is now way easier to add new kinds of Particles to the program.
-It is handy for Particle to contain `update()`, `reset()` and `set_color()`, even if they are empty.
+However, it is now way easier to add new kinds of Particles to the program.
+It is handy for class Particle to still contain `update()`, `reset()` and `set_color()`, even if they are empty.
 This makes it clear to a programmer which methods he needs to implement when creating a new kind of particle.
 The below picure shows the difference between the class diagrams of version 2 and 3.

 <table class = "center">
   <tr>